 Oh boy oh boy oh boy, on Sunday the Patriots are playing in an interesting game for the first time since the leaves were alive, and the timing couldn't be better.
 The Pats are playing the Broncos in Denver.
 As always, we will pay tribute to the Patriots foe the only way we know how: with customized deviled eggs and Bloody Marys.

-Entries tagged with 'Football Deviled Eggs Bloody Marys'
+'Football Deviled Eggs Bloody Marys' on Serious Eats

 This weekend the very good but fatally flawed New England Patriots are playing the very fatally flawed Washington Redskins.
 The Washington Redskins don't actually play in Washington or the other Washington: their field is in Maryland.
 How best to adulterate the standing Serious Eats Ultimate Bloody Mary recipe to make it a Bloody Maryland?